 New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

-Going to the dentist to get a dental filling may seem daunting, but don't worry - you're not alone.
 Cavities are one of the most common oral health issues.
 In fact, nearly 90% of U.S. adults have had decay in their teeth at some point in their lives.1 Just because they're common, however, doesn't mean they're inexpensive to fix.
-Let's explore how dental fillings work, how much they may cost, and how Aflac dental insurance can help you cover the cost of a filling and other procedures.
+Luckily, Aflac offers network dental insurance for individuals and families that can lower the out-of-pocket cost of your cavity fillings.
+Let's explore how dental fillings work and how much they may cost with and without insurance.

 4 Min Read